*This content was translated by AI.

 BLACKPINK member and actress Ji-soo has officially distanced herself from her biological brother, who has recently been engulfed in various controversies, and her name has been removed from the credits of a work she appeared in.

 Recently, news spread that a person identified as A, a family member of a famous girl group member, was arrested on suspicion of attempting inappropriate physical contact with a female BJ.
-Following this, speculation grew that the individual in question was Ji-soo's biological brother.
+Following this, speculation grew that the individual in question is Ji-soo's biological brother.

 The controversy further escalated when a woman claiming to be A's wife reported suffering from domestic violence.
-Additionally, rumors surfaced that A was an executive at Ji-soo's agency, placing Ji-soo at the center of the controversy.
+Additionally, rumors surfaced that A is an executive at Ji-soo's agency, placing Ji-soo at the center of the controversy.

 The lawyer added, "Much of the content circulating online consists of unverified speculation or clearly false information."
 He explained, "Ji-soo began her trainee life at a young age and became independent early on, living apart from her family for a long period, making it impossible for her to be aware of or involved in this individual's private life."